monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 At this point, `yarn test` goes off without a fight, and I'm happily running with a typescript-based Jest config.

-Now, we can actually start working with the files themselves.
+Now, I can actually start working with the files themselves.

-## Phase 2a - Converting our first file
+### Converting my first file

 Thanks to the great interop between Typescript and vanilla Javascript, converting a file to Typescript is a simple 2-step process: